- Testicular torsion is when your testicle twists around, cutting off its blood supply.

 What is testicular torsion?

-Testicular torsion is most common in teenage and newborn boys but can occur at any age.
+Testicular torsion is most common in teenage males, but can occur at any age.

 When should I go to the emergency department?